gorgeousfish/lwdid-py/README.md

 The package provides inference for small cross-sectional samples by transforming panel data into cross-sectional regressions:

+- **Common timing and staggered adoption**: Supports both settings where all units begin treatment simultaneously and settings with staggered treatment rollout
 - Designed for settings with small numbers of treated or control units
 - Exact t-based inference available under classical linear model assumptions (normality and homoskedasticity)
 - Works best with large time dimensions, where the central limit theorem across time supports normality